xt0fer/SolnZipRISC1/README.md

 The ZipCode RISC-1 (a 32-bit) microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.

 A CPU has what's called an Instruction Set Architecture (ISA).
-There are many copyrighted/proprietary ones, like ARM(Apple, Raspberry Pi/Broadcom) and x86(Intel/AMD).
+There are many copyrighted/proprietary ones, like ARM(Apple, Raspberry Pi/Broadcom) and x86_64(Intel/AMD).
 There are several "open source" ones as well like RISC-V. There are also many, many "demonstration" or "made up" ones.
 This is one of those.

 An ISA is a set of crafted "instructions" which are matched to a CPU design.
-A common design is a RISC (reduced instruction set computer) where the number of instructions is relatively low number, like say 20, which are all pretty 'regular' or uniform in size.
+A common design is a RISC (reduced instruction set computer) where the number of instructions is relatively low number, like say 20, which are all pretty 'regular' or uniform (4 bytes, 32bits) in size.
 A CISC (complex instruction set computer), on the other hand, has two major aspects that RISC does not.
-CISC cpus often have hundreds of instructions (x86 has more than 1500) and the instructions sizes vary (from 16-bit (2 bytes) to larger (up to 15 bytes)).
+CISC cpus often have hundreds of instructions (x86_64 has more than 1500) and the instructions sizes vary (from 16-bit (2 bytes) to larger (up to 15 bytes)).

 Now, why look at ZipRISC?
-ZipRISC1 is a pretty simple microprocessor.
+Especially if it's a virtual processor?
+Well, ZipRISC1 is a pretty simple microprocessor.
 It also has a simple set of instructions.
 And while only having a few instructions, it can do anything a CISC cpu can do (theoretically).
 And because it looks like RISC is winning the long war against CISC.

 It has a simple internal core architecture, and a simple set of instructions.
 It is "turing-complete".
-This processor is a little (very little) like the new Apple Silicon M1s, in that it has memory side-by-each with the registers (as in the memory is inside of the CPU)
+This processor is a little (very little) like the new Apple Silicon M1s, in that it has memory side-by-each with the registers (as in the memory is inside of the CPU).
-.
 Its memory is not a separate subsystem (like on an IBM PC architecture machine (which most PCs are)).

 The 'von neumann architecture' (look it up) is the idea of a "stored program computer'.
 (Is that all?)
 Yes, but it accounts for the vast majority of computer architectures.
 A computer runs a program that has been placed in its central memory, and then it starts at some location, interpreting each memory word as an instruction, each instruction having the cpu do something very simple; like say add two numbers.
 The cpu then goes to the next word in memory, over and over, until it is told to halt.

 So, a computer boils down to a CPU and some memory, and a few ancillary functions like input and output.

 Dealing with computer instructions can be hard, if you do it in binary.
 So we don't.
 We do it in this case in hexadecimal.
-We also don't want to do it wntirely low-level, so we invent languages where we can express our programs in a "higher level way", and then build translator programs which translate the higher level program into machine instructions.
+We also don't want to do it entirely low-level, so we invent languages where we can express our programs in a "higher level way", and then build translator programs which translate the higher level program into machine instructions.

 Historically, the lowest level was a "symbolic assembler", which assembled "assembly code" into instructions.
 That's where this lab is focused.

-You write programs in assembly language, specifically for the ZipRISC1, and turn it into machine coe, which you then simulate on your simulator.
+You write programs in assembly language (The ZAS language), specifically for the ZipRISC1, and turn it into machine code, which you then simulate on your simulator.

 You need to write a processor simulator.
 It reads in a file of ZipRISC1 machine code (.zex file), loads it into memory and starts execution.
 The simulation continues until either a 'Panic' (crash) or a completion of the program.
 When you start the program, you execute the instruction found at memory location 0x0000.

 Each memory location is a 32-bit "word" made up of 4 "bytes".
 Each byte can only contain numbers from 0-255.
 Memory sizes can be modified as needed.
 Let's start with 64K words (or 256K bytes).